 As I said in the beginning, baskets are not my forte.
 However, amid all of my mother’s baskets, one of them makes complete sense to me: The stair step basket.

 This basket sits on the bottom two steps in her house and throughout the day she fills it with items that belong upstairs.
 When she heads upstairs at some point, she takes it and returns the items in the basket to their proper places.
 Then, she sets the basket on the top two stairs and fills it with items that belong downstairs as she comes across them.
 The cycle repeats each time the basket is full.
 The basket collects out of place items and keeps them from creating clutter.
 Her system of using the basket is a brilliant clutter-busting and time-saving solution.

-Her specific stair step basket was made by Longaberger, but I don’t think that they make it any longer.
-(You could probably find one exactly like it on ebay.)
-I did, however, find a similar one on Lillian Vernon’s website.
+Her specific stair step basket is no longer made but it is very similar to this one.
 Honestly, though, any storage container that is easy to carry would work and could serve the same function.
 I think this is a wonderful idea for anyone in a multiple-storey home.

 This post has been updated since its original publication in October 2007.